 The Bible shows believers from the community of faith practicing the religion of our fathers at both fixed and one-off times.
-Fixed dates include the weekly Sabbath and the annual holidays and appointed times including Passover and Sukkot.
-But of note here are the four main times a Jewish person makes a statement about him(her)self.
-These are:
+Fixed dates include the weekly Sabbath, annual holidays, and appointed times, including Passover and Sukkot.
+Below are the four main times a Jewish person makes a statement about him/herself:

-For information about Messianic Jewish brit milah, you will want to contact your local general practice doctor and / or our office here.
-A sample ceremony is found here, but we are happy to adjust this to suit.
+For information about Messianic Jewish brit milah, you will want to contact your local general practice doctor and / or our office.

-You will want to have foods and comfortable seating.
-You will want to have a separate room for the mother of the child to sit during the brit milah.
+You will want to have food and comfortable seating including a separate room for the mother of the child to sit during the brit milah.
 You may want to publish a bulletin/notice sheet for the event.
 Personal invitations and thank you cards will add a special touch to the event.

-As this article points out the Bar (Bat) mitzvah ceremony is a sign to the child that he is a Jew and a sign to the Jewish community that we are Jews.
+As this article points out, the bar mitzvah ceremony is a sign to the child that he is a Jew and a sign to the Jewish community that we are Jews.
 The bat mitzvah ceremony is for girls who have reached 12 years of age.

-In our marriage to our life partner, we state publicly that God has chosen this person for me and I want our home to look like this.
-Then we build a ceremony with flowers and dresses, with bands and rings, with seating and color charts to match.
+In our marriage to our life partner, we state publicly that God has chosen this person for us and we want our home to look like this.
+Then we build a ceremony with flowers and dresses, bands and rings, and seating and color charts to match.

-If you want to reflect your home as a Messianic Jewish home, you need to have Messiah as central and you might include a chuppah, a smashed glass, and any number of other items which demonstrate that reflection.
+If you want to reflect your home as a Messianic Jewish home, you want to have Messiah as central.
+You might include a chuppah, a smashed glass, and any number of other items which demonstrate that reflection.